thenfour/WaveSabre/Docs/devices/Maj7MBC.md

-# Maj7 MBC Multiband compressor - Limiter - Saturator
+# Maj7 MBC Multiband compressor - Limiter - Saturator - Imager

 Maj7 MBC is a high quality and feature-rich multi-band compressor and saturator.
 All the features pro audio engineers are used to are implemented in a robust and stable way.